-Klipsch breaks ground on one of the Midwest’s most advanced consumer audio research facilities.
-Today, the Klipsch Engineering and Technology Center boasts two anechoic chambers (echo-free rooms), digital electronics workstations, a full-featured transducer lab, an engineering model shop and an industrial design lab.
+Klipsch breaks ground on the Engineering and Technology Center, one of the Midwest’s most advanced audio research facilities, boasting two anechoic chambers, digital electronics workstations, an engineering model shop and an industrial design lab.

 On May 5, at the age of 98, audio legend Paul W. Klipsch dies.
 Throughout his lifetime, this relentless perfectionist earned 23 patents.

-At the 2004 International Consumer Electronics Show (CES), Paul W. Klipsch is inducted into the Consumer Electronics Hall of Fame.
-The Consumer Electronics Association (CEA) established this Hall of Fame in 2000 to honor the leaders whose creativity, persistence and determination helped shape the consumer electronics industry into what it is today.
+At the 2004 International Consumer Electronics Show (CES), Paul W. Klipsch is inducted into the Consumer Electronics Hall of Fame, which was established in 2000 by the Consumer Electronics Association (CEA) to honor the leaders whose creativity, persistence and determination helped shape the consumer electronics industry.

-Klipsch enters the iPod® accessories space with the iFi.
-As the first iPod-dockable home stereo system on the market, this 2.1 set up becomes a favorite among reviewers and scores numerous editors’ choice awards.
-Additionally, Klipsch acquires Danish brand Jamo to accelerate global growth.
+Klipsch enters the iPod® accessories space with the iFi, the first iPod-dockable home stereo system on the market.
+Klipsch acquires Danish brand Jamo to accelerate global growth.